Blissgig/Easy-Roads-3D-Traffic/README.md

 There are two scripts:
 * TrafficMgmt.cs - This adds traffic to the game/experience.
 This script is attached, in my case to the camera, and is run only at Startup.
 * AutoMgmt.cs    - This script is attached to each automobile and it sets the current path.
 At each intersection a new road is selected.
+This script needs to be disabled until a ERRoad object is attached, see TrafficMgmt Start() function.

 Since I am using the Center Points of the road, each auto needs to be moved to the right.
 The AutoMgmt script has a minRight and maxRight values, these are used to set the auto at random points to the right when the TrafficMgmt script creates an instance of the auto.